fischerscode/uptodate/README.md

 - `$currentVersion`: the current version of the dependency
 - `$latestVersion`: the latest available version

+Using `issueTitle` every dependency can be override `defaultIssueTitle`.
+Using `issueBody` every dependency can be override `defaultIssueBody`.

 ## Dependency types
 There are multiple dependency types.